AlexKaut/flipperzero-flipperphone-sim800l-v0.1/README.md

 AT+FMVOLUME=6 - volume selection from 0 to 6
 AT+FMSCAN - auto scan of the FM band
 AT+FMFREQ=960 - radio frequency selection, range 875-1080, 10x frequency in MHz
+AT+FMSIGNAL=960 - returns the signal strength at that frequency, but dips the audio